 The overall high specifications and the great 4-way wedge supplied with this product make it the best gas log splitter currently on the market.

 - Splitting Force: 22 Tons

 - Maximum Log Size: 25”

-Last but not least in our selection of the 7 best log splitters is the Frictionless World Dirty Hand Tools 100950 Combo Log Splitter.
+Last but not least in our list of log splitters is the Frictionless World Dirty Hand Tools 100950 Combo Log Splitter.